 What this means: You should never underestimate the need for diligent practices in contract drafting, especially regarding arbitration clauses and notification processes.
 It is also important to consider the crucial role a process agent can play in ensuring a smoother arbitration process, promoting legal certainty and maintaining compliance in cross-border financial transactions.

-Imagine the following scenario: ABC Project Developer S.A., a South American company, signs a loan agreement with Great People’s Bank, an American financial institution, for a principal amount of $10 million (U.S.) for a five-year term.
+Imagine the following scenario: ABC Project Developer S.A., a South American company, signs a loan agreement with Great People’s Bank, an American financial institution, for a principal amount of US $10 million for a 5-year term.
 New York was the governing law of the contract designated by the parties.
-Two years later, the company finds itself in financial difficulty and is unable to make the agreed to principal and interest payments and ends up defaulting.
+2 years later, the company finds itself in financial difficulty and is unable to make the agreed-to principal and interest payments and ends up defaulting.